cuiyongbo/hello-world/my_wiki/languages/english_notes_8.rst

 | Definition: maintain a feeling of ill will or resentment toward someone.
 | Usage: I hope you will not bear me a grudge. [记仇]
 |
+| nerd [呆子，技术痴]
+| Definition: a foolish or contemptible person who lacks social skills or is boringly studious.
+| Usage: one of those nerds who never asked a girl to dance.
+| Definition: a single-minded expert in a particular technical field.
+| Usage: a computer nerd.
+|
 | retard
 | Definition: delay or hold back in terms of progress, development, or accomplishment
 | Usage: his progress was retarded by his limp.